johners97/-Artificial-Pancreas-System-Easy-Documentation/README.md

 # -Artificial-Pancreas-System-Easy-Documentation

+`Slow and Steady Wins the Race` - Angela Merkel

 An easy to follow instruction manual to produce an Artificial Pancreas System.
-Please understand that this is derived from OpenAPS.
 This is primarily aimed at Medtronic Users from the UK.
 To produce an Artifical Pancreas you must have a compatible medtronic insulin pump and be using continious glucose monitoring; in this circumstance, because of who this documentation is aimed at, be using Enlite Medtronic Sensors.

 # Compatible Devices